-14.22 From the Agency's perspective, an order for costs will be a fixed order or an undetermined order.
+- 14.6 From the Agency's perspective, an order for costs will be a fixed order or an undetermined order.
 If the order is fixed, then the amount of the costs to be paid will be determined when the order is made, and specified in the order.
-In that case, inter partes costs are not subject to detailed assessment and, if within the £2,500 limit, the claim may be assessed by the Agency.

-- 14.23 However, an order of the form "defendant to pay the claimant's costs in this application limited to £250", the bill must be assessed by the courts.
-The receiving party is only entitled to £250 if the bill is assessed by the court at that or a higher sum. - 14.24 With any other form of inter partes costs order in favour of the legally aided client, only the court can determine those costs if the parties have not agreed the figure between themselves.
+In that case, inter partes costs are not subject to detailed assessment and the claim may be assessed by the Agency. - 14.7 However, an order of the form "defendant to pay the claimant's costs in this application limited to £250", the bill must be assessed by the courts.
+The receiving party is only entitled to £250 if the bill is assessed by the court at that or a higher sum. - 14.8 With any other form of inter partes costs order in favour of the legally aided client, only the court can determine those costs if the parties have not agreed the figure between themselves.